hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 Configuration Parameters
 ========================

+  plugins:
+                Description: A collection of plugins to load at runtime.
+                Default:
+                Env: PLUGINS
+                CLI: --plugins
   configFile:
                 Description: The path to a config file that holds the configuration itself which will be parsed and validated.
                 Default: Mandatory parameter without a default value.
                 Env: CONFIG_FILE
                 CLI: --config-file
-  cactus-NodeId:
+  cactusNodeId:
-                Description: Identifier of this particular CACTUS- node.
-Must be unique among the total set of CACTUS- nodes running in any given CACTUS- deployment.
+                Description: Identifier of this particular Cactus node.
+Must be unique among the total set of Cactus nodes running in any given Cactus deployment.
 Can be any string of characters such as a UUID or an Int64
                 Default: Mandatory parameter without a default value.
-                Env: CACTUS-_NODE_ID
+                Env: CACTUS_NODE_ID
                 CLI: --cactus-node-id
   logLevel:
                 Description: The level at which loggers should be configured.
 Supported values include the following: error, warn, info, debug, trace